-Individuals pursuing treatment for behavioral health concerns often work with several different professionals, each addressing different needs.
-Doctors, therapists, legal counselors, social workers, or aides are all commonly involved, particularly for individuals with complex clinical presentations.
-While each of these specialists are important to ensure that therapeutic, medical, and social needs are met, clear and efficient communication between providers is often challenging.
-At best, a lack of effective care coordination can create slow progress towards treatment goals and can lead to unnecessary confusion for all involved.
-At worst, major miscommunication can lead to adverse outcomes.
-If you are in this situation – either as a caregiver or as a client receiving services – O’Connor Professional Group’s Case Management and Care Coordination Services can help.
+It’s not unusual for someone pursuing treatment for behavioral health concerns to have several different professionals working with them in various areas.
+Doctors, therapists, legal counselors, social workers, sober companions, life coaches, or aides are all common, particularly for individuals with complex personal backgrounds or clinical histories.
+While these teams of specialists are important to ensure that an array of therapeutic, medical, or social needs are met, communication between each area is not always smooth.
+A lack of effective care coordination can create challenges and barriers to successful treatment and can also simply be confusing for everyone involved.
+If you are in this situation — whether you are in treatment or a family member or caregiver — and you are looking for a solution, O’Connor Professional Group’s Case Management and Care Coordination Services can help.

 What Is a Case Manager?